What is federated identity management?

 Federated identity management is the unification of different authentication systems, so users can log on to different systems using the same authentication credentials.
-This sounds a lot like single sign-on (SSO)
+This sounds a lot like single sign-on (SSO) systems, where users log on to multiple systems with a single user ID and password, and the SSO system manages accessing each application from there.

 SSO is only one type of federated ID management.
 There are other more notable systems, such as one-time password (OTP) tokens.
 OTPs are gaining popularity as a two-factor authentication method for financial Web sites that need to comply with the Federal Financial Institutions Examination Council (FFIEC) directive, which states that all financial Web sites who participate in high-risk transactions must use two-factor authentication to secure customer information.